 Choose a framework/library according to your needs

 React is a library, and hence the users gain more control, such as the manual re-rendering control.
 The library heavily utilizes functional programming principles, which is evident in how it handles state and communicates between components.
-On the contrary, Vue is a framework that brings to the table many more built-in features and companion libraries which come from the core team.
+On the contrary, Vue is a framework that brings to the table many more built-in features and companion libraries that come from the core team.
 Hence, this helps in making the development experience smoother for the user.

 Both Vue and React are great tools for building interactive user interfaces.
 You cannot pick one randomly, you will need to take into account many factors like your business needs, developers’ experience, budget, timeframe to deliver the project, and much more.
 Performance-wise both are at par, and you won’t be disappointed in this aspect whether you choose React or Vue.